-In general, the adjusted cost base of a Unitholder's Units will be equal to: (i) the actual cost of the Units (excluding any portion thereof financed with limited recourse indebtedness); plus (ii) the pro rata share of the income of the REIT allocated to the Unitholder pursuant to the terms of the REIT LP Agreement for Fiscal Years of the REIT ending before the relevant time; less (iii) the aggregate of the pro rata share of losses of the REIT allocated to the Unitholder (other than limited partnership losses) for the Fiscal Years of the REIT ending before the relevant time; and less (iv) the Unitholder's distributions from the REIT made before the relevant time.
+In general, the adjusted cost base of a Unitholder's Units will be equal to: (i) the actual cost of the Units (excluding any portion thereof financed with limited recourse indebtedness); plus (ii) the pro rata share of the income of the REIT allocated to the Unitholder pursuant to the terms of the REIT LP Agreement for Fiscal Years of the REIT ending before the relevant time; less (iii) the aggregate of the pro rata share of losses of the REIT allocated to the Unitholder pursuant to the terms of the Fiscal Years of the REIT allocated to the Unitholder (other than limited partnership losses) for the Fiscal Years of the REIT ending before the relevant time; and less (iv) the Unitholder's distributions from the REIT made before the relevant time.
 The adjusted cost base of each of the Units will be subject to the averaging provisions contained in the Tax Act.